• Skip to primary navigation

 Notes

-*If you forget to soak, as I often do, or prefer not to soak, simply simmer the peas for a little longer than if you soaked them, and before adding the collards.
+*If you forget to soak, as I often do, simply simmer the peas for a little longer than if you soaked them, and before adding the collards.
 Check to make sure the peas are tender before adding the collards.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.